JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 4. Footer:
     - Confirm that the Font Awesome icons in the footer are visible and correctly formatted and that all text is spaced and clearly visible.
     - Reduce and expand the width of window to verify that the Footer is responsive and looks as it should on all devices, in line with the Bootstrap grid system.
-    - Confirm that Footer items are correctly stacked on top of one another in mobile view.
+    - Confirm that Footer items are correctly stacked on top of one another in tablet and mobile view.

-5. Review all functionality and responsiveness on my mobile phone and tablet for the Home Page and confirm that everything on this page is correct.
+5. Review all functionality and responsiveness on mobile and tablet for the Home Page and confirm that everything on this page is correct.

 #### Phrases Page
 1. Navigation bar: